 - The table below shows Kalibri Labs reported data for 2019 (the common benchmark year for many in terms of how ‘recovery’ is defined) as well as the 20-year Long Run Average (LRA).
 Comparing these data to the forecasts summarized above for 2023 further underscores the potential for next year to be a good one for U.S. hotels despite the elevated uncertainty and economic concerns that currently dominate the headlines.

-To sum things up, lodging markets within 3–5-hour drive of major markets should continue to perform well; corporate and group travel (elements of which have been ‘pent-up’ for over two years), will continue to slowly return to the bigger cities.
-Price gains will continue to be attractive – well-above long run average.
+To sum things up, lodging markets within a 3–5-hour drive of major markets should continue to perform well; corporate and group travel (elements of which have been ‘pent-up’ for over two years), will continue to slowly return to the bigger cities.
+Price gains will continue to be attractive – well-above long-run average.
 2023 will be okay but not great; however, the longer-term outlook remains strong.
 Concerns over labor availability and cost will persist.